b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 According to the story the game was created by a Hindu wise man.
 He presented his invention to his king which was so impressed that he offered to fulfill his request as a reward.

-The wise man said:
 - I want nothing but some wheat grains.
 - How many?
-- Put 1 grain on the first field, 2 grains on the second, 3 on the third, and so on, I want the grains that are on the last field.
+- Put 1 grain on the first field, 2 grains on the second, 4 on the third, 8 on the fourth, and so on, I want the grains that are on the last field.

 A laughingly small request, thought the king.
 Or is it?